Title

 Immigrant and Employee Rights (IER): The Department of Justice's Civil Rights Division that enforces the Immigration and Nationality Act (INA).

-LawLogix Guardian: The University's electronic I-9 vendor system, which is used to complete and retain Forms I-9 as well as E-Verify verifications.
+LawLogix: The University's electronic I-9 vendor system, which is used to complete and retain Forms I-9 and E-Verify verifications.

 Office of Human Resources (OHR) I-9 Unit: The University department and unit responsible for overseeing the Form I-9 and E-Verify verification program across campus.